 Emergency Medicine deals with the diagnosis and treatment of acute illnesses or injuries which require immediate, or urgent medical attention – it is not able to provide care for chronic problems, or to provide second opinions.
 Emergency Medicine is key in the planning and preparation when dealing with major disasters and incidents.

-The L&D’s Emergency Department operates 24 hours a day, 365 days a year and provides a comprehensive emergency service for Luton, South Bedfordshire and parts of Hertfordshire - a total population of almost 400,000.
+The Luton and Dunstable University Hospital’s Emergency Department operates 24 hours a day, 365 days a year and provides a comprehensive emergency service for Luton, South Bedfordshire and parts of Hertfordshire – a total population of almost 400,000.

 The ED is divided into four areas: